 Every little bit helps!
-For the last couple years I’ve elected to participate in Peak Time Rebate from my electric utility company.
+For the last couple years I’ve elected to participate in Peak Time Rebate from my electric utility company that allows me to save money on electricity at peak times.

 It’s actually super easy, and you can earn $1 rebate for every kilowatt-hour (kWh) of energy that you can reduce from your typical baseline usage during the peak time event.
 My power company states that the amount of the rebate is determined by my participation.